Moral realism: Criticisms

 Several criticisms have been raised against moral realism.
 A prominent criticism, articulated by J.L.
 Mackie, is that moral realism postulates the existence of "entities or qualities or relations of a very strange sort, utterly different from anything else in the universe.
 Correspondingly, if we were aware of them it would have to be by some faculty of moral perception or intuition, utterly different from our ordinary ways of knowing everything else."
 A number of theories have been developed for how we access objective moral truths, including ethical intuitionism and moral sense theory.

 Another criticism of moral realism put forth by Mackie is that it can offer no plausible explanation for cross-cultural moral differences— ethical relativism.
 "The actual variations in the moral codes are more readily explained by the hypothesis that they reflect ways of life than by the hypothesis that they express perceptions, most of them seriously inadequate and badly distorted, of objective values".

 The evolutionary debunking argument suggests that because human psychology is primarily produced by evolutionary processes which do not seem to have a reason to be sensitive to moral facts, taking a moral realist stance can only lead to moral skepticism.
 The aim of the argument is to undercut the motivations for taking a moral realist stance, namely to be able to assert there are reliable moral standards.

+Biologist Richard D. Alexander has argued that "Ethical questions, and the study of morality or concepts of justice and right and wrong, derive solely from the existence of conflicts of interest" and that such conflicts are a necessary consequence of genetic individuality.
+He also argues that "Because morality involves conflicts of interest, it cannot easily be generalized into a universal despite virtually continual efforts by utilitarian philosophers to do that; morality does not derive its meaning from sets of universals or undeniable facts."
+Alexander’s views are shared by many scientists and starkly contradict moral realism.

+Beliefs among laypeople

+A small amount of psychological research has explored the extent to which people perceive ethical beliefs as objective.
+A 2008 study by Goodwin and Darley investigated how people evaluate ethical statements' objectivity compared to that of other types of claim, such as social conventions, tastes, and scientific facts.
+It found that people generally regard ethical statements as more objective than social conventions and tastes and as slightly less objective than scientific facts.
+A 2012 study by Goodwin and Darley found that beliefs about immoral actions are generally perceived as more objective than beliefs about moral ones, and that the perceived consensus about a moral belief increases its perceived objectivity.
+The study also indicated that holding a moral belief to be objective is associated with a less tolerant response to disagreement, and with more negative attributions toward those who disagree.